davidpagnon/Sports2D/README.md

 <br>

 ### What you get is what you need
-- Choose whether you want video, images, trc pose file, and angle mot file: for example, use
+- Choose whether you want video, images, trc pose file, and angle mot file.
+For example:
   ```cmd
   sports2d --save_vid false --save_img true --save_trc false --save_mot true
   ```
-- Choose which angles you need: for example, use
+- Choose which angles you needfile.
+For example:
   ```cmd
   sports2d --joint_angles 'right knee' 'left knee' --segment_angles None
   ```
-- Choose where to display the angles: either as a list on the upper-left of the image, or near the joint/segment, or both: for example, use
+- Choose where to display the angles: either as a list on the upper-left of the image, or near the joint/segment, or bothfile.
+For example:
   ```cmd
   sports2d --display_angle_values_on body
   ```
-- Choose where to save the results: for example, use
+- Choose where to save the resultsfile.
+For example:
   ```cmd
   sports2d --result_dir path_to_result_dir
   ```
-- Choose a fraction of the video to analyze (in seconds): for example, use
+- Choose a fraction of the video to analyze (in seconds)file.
+For example:
   ```cmd
   sports2d --time_range 0 2.1
   ```